Join us to support women of all generations.

 The money goes towards :

-- Hiring local staff to support
+- Hiring local staff to support the projects

 - Scholarships for OMP trainees